elastest/elastest-service-manager/docs/integration-with-esm.md

   * `description`
   * `metadata`: **This is mandatory from the ElasTest perspective** as it contains required information to calculate the cost of a TJob run.

   ElasTest extends this plan model to include [the cost model defined in WP4](https://github.com/elastest/elastest-cost-engine/blob/master/docs/index.md).
 This cost model is used by the TORM to calculate the cost of running a TJob.
-In order to supply the cost information, the service provider needs to supply a JSON dictionary object named `cost` inside the `metadata` object.
+In order to supply the cost information, the service provider needs to supply a JSON dictionary object named `costs` inside the `metadata` object.
 Below is an example of this:

   ```json
   "metadata": {